srkpatnaik/customer-spending-insights/README.md

 This project analyses retail shopping behaviour using a real-world customer transactions dataset.
 The goal is to uncover insights about spending patterns, customer segments, and monthly sales trends to support data-driven marketing and operational decisions.

-This project was completed using Python (Pandas, Matplotlib, Seaborn) and later extended into Power BI (Phase 2).
+This project was completed using Python (Pandas, Matplotlib, Seaborn) and later extended into Power BI.

 ---